tramitit/guides/en/france/resident_card_application.md

 ---
-title: "Resident Card Application"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["France"]
+categories:
-meta_title: "Resident Card Application Guide"
+- France
+date: '2024-06-07'
-description: "A step-by-step guide on how to apply for a resident card in France."
+description: Learn how to apply for a 'Carte de Résident' in France.
+Steps, documents needed, providers, costs, and renewal procedures explained in detail.
 draft: false
+meta_title: 'French Resident Card: How to Obtain & Renew Carte de Résident'
+title: 'French Resident Card: How to Obtain & Renew Carte de Résident'
-translationKey: "france-resident_card_application"
+translationKey: france-resident_card_application
 ---

 ## Description
 ### What is it?